openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_max_age.json}}

 The OP SHOULD try to fulfill this requirement.
 If the verification data of the user is older than the requested `max_age`, the OP MAY attempt to refresh the user’s verification by sending her through an online identity verification process, e.g. by utilizing an electronic ID card or a video identification approach.
-The OP MAY also return data that does not fulfill the `max_age` constraint.
+If the OP is unable to fulfill the `max_age` constraint it MUST NOT deliver the `verified_claims` claim at all.

 # Examples